-LED Description Operation Р Power On when power is being provided by the power adapter Sync Blinks when the Access Appliance has not been activated by the central access equipment S On steadily when the Access Appliance has been activated by the central access equipment (making Internet connection possible) т Transmit Data On when data is ready to be transmitted.
+LED Description Operation Р Power On when power is being provided by the power adapter Off when the Access Appliance is not receiving a service signal from the central access equipment S Sync Blinks when the Access Appliance has not been activated by the central access equipment On steadily when the Access Appliance has been recognized by the central access equipment т Transmit Data On when data is ready to be transmitted.
 (May blink fast when sending streams of data.)
 R Receive Data On when the Access Appliance is waiting for the PC to read data.
 (May blink fast when receiving streams of data.)
-Diagnostics On when maintenance or diagnostics is being performed on the Access Appliance by the central access equipment (for example, during firmware upgrades) D May blink randomly if a fault is detected by the Access Appliance While the light is on, the Appliance is temporarily unable to access the Internet
+D Disable On when the Access Appliance is disabled - preventing access to the Internet U DISADIE On when maintenance or diagnostics is being performed by the central access equipment F Fault Blinks randomly if a fault is detected by the Access Appliance

-4.2 Rear Panel
+3.2 Rear Panel